-The types of two-mark CBE questions in Section A will not differ from those available in the old style CBE exam, where there is a variety of question types from MCQ to multiple-response MR and multiple-response matching (MRM).
+The two-mark CBE questions in Section A consist of a variety of question types from MCQ to multiple-response MR and multiple-response matching (MRM).

-Note that, as in the old style exam, for all MR and MRM questions in this section, no partial marking is available, so candidates must select all correct options to obtain full marks, otherwise they will score zero.
+Note that, for all MR and MRM questions in this section, no partial marking is available, so candidates must select all correct options to obtain full marks, otherwise they will score zero.

-The MTQs in this section are entirely new and introduce a variety of testing methods.
-It must be emphasised that this does not affect the level of the paper or the standard expected, and candidates should not be more time pressured as a result of the different type of question in this section as long as they allocate their time correctly to the marks associated with them.
+The MTQs in this section introduce a variety of testing methods.
+It must be emphasised that this does not affect the level of the exam or the standard expected, and candidates should not be more time pressured as a result of the different type of question in this section as long as they allocate their time correctly to the marks associated with them.

-To those who have sat the exam under the current structure, part B of the paper may appear visually very different.
-For example, candidates are more likely, but not certain, to see diagrams in the question prompt.
-Some scenarios may be longer than those encountered before, though they will seldom necessitate scrolling up or down the screen to read through them.
+Part B of the examination may appear visually very different to Section A. For example, candidates are more likely, but not certain, to see diagrams in the question prompt.
+Some scenarios may be longer than those encountered in Section A, though they will seldom necessitate scrolling up or down the screen to read through them.
 There is also a ‘collapse’ function in the CBE version that allows candidates to easily refer back to the background statement without scrolling unnecessarily.

 The six MTQs in Section B may be sub-divided.
 Where this is the case, some or all parts may be related to a common scenario.
 However, a scenario may be relevant to just part of the question.
 For example, part (a) of a question may be built around a team scenario with a requirement to apply the theories of Belbin or Tuckman, with part (b) set on a related theme but not directly connected to the scenario.

 For example, a question may ask the candidate to choose two correct responses from six choices, or perhaps four choices from eight.
-The number of correct responses required will be clearly signalled in the question prompt.
-The screen will indicate the total number of marks available for the question (or part of the question) and, unless otherwise indicated, each response will be worth the same number of marks.
+The number of correct responses required is clearly signalled in the question prompt.
+The screen indicates the total number of marks available for the question (or part of the question) and, unless otherwise indicated, each response will be worth the same number of marks.

 If a candidate selects more correct responses than are required, the system will deselect the previous response, so it will not be possible to make more choices of answer than the number required.